 - Rent Collection: Collecting monthly rent from tenants and ensuring timely payments.

-- Chasing Arrears: Following up on any late payments and managing arrears.
+- Chasing Arrears: Following up on any late payments and managing rent arrears.

 - Financial Reporting: Providing regular statements and financial reports on rental income.